aws/aws-sdk-js/README.md

 ```

 ### Using Bower
-You can also use Bower to install the AWS SDK for JavaScript.
+You can also use [Bower](http://bower.io) to install the SDK by typing the
+following into a terminal window:

 ```sh
 bower install aws-sdk-js